jamesgurung/timetable-calendar-generator/README.md

 #### teachers.csv

 This takes a different format.
 There is a column for each period in the timetable, and two rows for each teacher: the first containing class codes, and the second containing room numbers.
-Whitespace not required.
+Whitespace is not required.

 ```
 Email               , 1Mon:1   , 1Mon:2   , 1Mon:3   , ...